Final Crisis: Rogues' Revenge: Reception

 Dan Phillips of IGN praised the series, giving the issues a 7.9, 9.3, and 9.2 respectively.
 While originally calling the first issue somewhat of a "letdown", Phillips would call the series a "homerun" by the third issue.

 Comic Book Resources gave the last issue three-and-half stars out of five, claiming the series "is a worthy successor to his [Geoff Johns] best "Flash" stories of yesteryear", but was critical to Scott Kolins' art, saying it "looks sloppy in individual panels".

 Collected editions

-The series will be collected into a single volume:
+The series was collected into a single volume: